coralogix/coralogix-aws-shipper/README.md

 ### Deploy the AWS Serverless Application

 Alternatively, you may use the [SAM deployment link](https://serverlessrepo.aws.amazon.com/applications/eu-central-1/597078901540/coralogix-aws-shipper).
-The procedure is very similar to filling out the above Quick Create template.
+The procedure is very similar to filling out the Quick Create template.

 ### Terraform Module